-As part of our Sector Support programme, we provide a range of resources to help organisations to better support and engage people experiencing mental health problems in physical activity.
+As part of our Sector Support programme, we provide a range of resources.
+These aim to help organisations to better support and engage people experiencing mental health problems in physical activity.
 These resources and toolkits cover topics such as establishing a mental health champions scheme and improving mental health at work for staff.

-Our Mental Health and Physical Activity Toolkit aims to increase the number of sport, physical activity and mental health providers who are equipped with the knowledge and skills to support and engage people experiencing mental health problems in physical activity.
+Our Mental Health and Physical Activity Toolkit aims to equip more sport, physical activity and mental health providers with the knowledge and skills to support and engage people experiencing mental health problems in physical activity.

 The toolkit is made up of a variety of guides.
-Each one provides guidance, tools, templates and good practice case studies to help organisations provide an inclusive and welcoming environment for people experiencing mental health problems to be physically active.
+Each one provides guidance, tools, templates and good practice case studies.
+These can help organisations provide an inclusive and welcoming environment for people experiencing mental health problems to be physically active.

-This resource is for organisations, clubs and groups in the sport and physical activity sector that want to support the mental health of their members, participants, staff and volunteers.
-It introduces the idea of mental health champions, and provides guidance on establishing a mental health champions scheme.
+This resource is for organisations, clubs and groups in the sport and physical activity sector.
+It containts ways to support the mental health of members, participants, staff and volunteers.
+Included is the idea of mental health champions, and guidance on establishing a mental health champions scheme.

 Thriving at Work is an independent review that outlines what employers can do to better support all employees, including those with mental health problems, to remain in and thrive through work.
-We've collaborated with the Department for Digital, Culture, Media and Sport, the Sport and Recreation Alliance, and Sport England to help employers across the sport and physical activity sector to understand and implement the Thriving at Work standards.
+We collaborated with the Department for Digital, Culture, Media and Sport, the Sport and Recreation Alliance, and Sport England.
+The goal is to help employers across the sport and physical activity sector to understand and implement the Thriving at Work standards.
 You can access the guide for free.

 From elite sport through to grass-roots participation, sport can be used to reduce stigma and start positive conversations about mental health.

 We've worked with the Sport and Recreation Alliance and the Professional Players Federation to create the Mental Health Charter for Sport and Recreation.
-We've also developed resources and case studies to support signatories, along with a dedicated LinkedIn page to help you keep track of what is going on across the sector.
+We've also developed resources and case studies to support signatories.
+A dedicated LinkedIn page can help you keep track of what is going on across the sector.

-Join over 350 organisations and sign up today by making three pledges about how your organisation aims to break down the barriers surrounding mental health problems in sport.
+Join over 350 organisations and sign up today.
+Do this by making three pledges about how your organisation aims to break down the barriers surrounding mental health problems in sport.

-Complete the course and you will gain the confidence to be able to support people experiencing mental health problems and help them to thrive inside and outside of your sessions.
+Complete the course and you'll gain the confidence to be able to support people experiencing mental health problems.
+You could then help them to thrive both inside and outside of your sessions.

 The CARE acronym infographics and animation help you to promote good mental health through your coaching.
 Our CARE resources were co-created in 2016/17 with UK Coaching and Public Health England.